LBRF-Pipelines/Implicit_CME_Solomon2023_Analysis/README.md

 # Implicit Learning of a Kinematically Complex Multi-Articular Motor Skill Analysis

-This repository contains the experiment anad analysis code for Solomon et al. (2023), a study investigating if a complex movement can be learned implicitly.
+This repository contains the analysis code for Solomon et al. (2023), a study investigating if a complex movement can be learned implicitly.

 This study uses [TraceLab](https://github.com/LBRF/TraceLab).